 Each student requesting academic adjustments/accommodations and support services through the Office of Disability Support Services (DSS) is required to submit documentation to verify eligibility under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), and DSS policies.

-In order to accurately determine the appropriate academic adjustments/accommodations:
+To accurately determine the appropriate academic adjustments/accommodations:

 - The documentation should be current (within the past 3 years of application).

-- Reflective of the student’s current functioning.
+- The documentation should be reflective of the student’s current functioning.

 - In all cases, the documentation should be appropriate to the anticipated setting.